 While each text scam looks a little different, there are some common hallmarks of these messages you can look out for that serve as dead giveaways for fraud.

-Legitimate marketing text messages are often sent from a 6-digit short code (like 555888), a text-enabled, 10-digit toll-free number (ex: 844-462-2554) or a business’s existing ten-digit landline.
+Legitimate SMS marketing messages are often sent from a 6-digit short code (like 711711), a 10-digit toll-free number (ex: 844-462-2554) or a local text enabled business phone.
 If you were to receive a text message from an unidentified 11-digit number, the odds are high that it’s a scam.

 So, even if they identify themselves as your bank, realtor, insurance agent, etc. you should look to the number the message was sent from for verification.
 The potential of this happening is low, but it is still something to be wary of!